 Afterward, she rinses with cool water and dries her hair with an old T-shirt.
 “It’s better to use T-shirts rather than towels on natural hair, especially after a workout.
 The cotton from the shirt is going to absorb moisture and tame frizz.
 The older the T-shirt, the better.
 Your hair will be so soft.”

-Adjust Your Hair Routine to Your Surroundings
+Adjust Your Routine to Fit Your Surroundings

 “I just moved to Los Angeles from New York and find that with the climate change, my hair needs a bit more moisture,” explains Darby.
 “So now I co-wash twice a week instead of once a week.
 It’s like a relationship, once you stay in it, the longer you learn it—I’ve been in a relationship with my hair in its natural state for eight years, so I can tell when it’s about to dry out or needs a little more TLC when I’m working out.”